Gottwik/Enduro/README.md

 │   │   ├── fonts
 │   │   ├── img
 │   │   ├── js
-│   │   ├── hbs_templates // .hbs files will be precompiled
 │   │   ├── spriteicons // sprite will be produced out of .png images inside this folder │   │   ├── fonticons // icon font will be produced out of .svg images inside this folder │   │   ├── vendor